yogitasn/ImmigrationETLPipeline/README.md

 ### ETL Flow
 * Data is copied to s3 buckets.
 * Once the data is moved to S3 bucket, spark job is triggered which reads the data from working zone and apply transformation.
-Dataset is repartitioned and moved to the Processed Zone.
+Dataset is then to the Processed Zone.
+Used spark to trim,filter,convert datatypes after loading the data from files into the dataframes.
+File type includes parquet and csv files.
 * Airflow ETL job picks up data from processed zone and stages it into the Redshift staging tables.
 * Using the Redshift staging tables and INSERT operation is performed on the Data Warehouse tables to update the dataset.
 * ETL job execution is completed once the Data Warehouse is updated.